worldline/angular-training/docs/src/directives/README.md

   <div *ngFor="let item of items">{{item.name}}</div>
 </ng-container>
 ```
-**Exercise: use two NgFor loops to display all the contents of the basket**
+**Exercise: use two NgFor loops to display all the contents of the basket (one loop for each type of item, and within that loop another loop to print as many emoji of that item as its quantity)**

 **Bonus: An intruder is in the fruit basket, hide the corn with an NgIf**
 <iframe height='500' width='100%' src="https://stackblitz.com/edit/angular-ngfor-training?ctl=1&embed=1&file=src/app/app.component.html&hideNavigation=1"></iframe>